quantiota/AI-Agent-Host/notebooks/market-data/coinbase/README.md

 end
 ```

-1. Replace "**docker_host_ip_address**" with the actual IP address of the Docker host where your server is running.
+1. Remember to replace "**<docker_host_ip_address>**" with the actual IP address of the Docker host where your server is running.

-2. Establish a remote JupyterHub connection from code-server.
-Refer to this [Tutorial](https://blog.jupyter.org/connect-to-a-jupyterhub-from-visual-studio-code-ed7ed3a31bcb) for guidance and use the provided url
+2. To establish a remote JupyterHub connection from code-server, refer to this [Tutorial](https://blog.jupyter.org/connect-to-a-jupyterhub-from-visual-studio-code-ed7ed3a31bcb) for guidance.
+Use the provided URL:

 ```
 https://<your-hub-url>/user/<your-hub-user-name>/?token=<your-token>